raml-org/raml-spec/versions/raml-10/raml-10.md

 Properties of object types are defined using the OPTIONAL **properties** facet.
 The RAML Specification calls the value of the "properties" facet a "properties declaration".
 The properties declaration is a map of keys and values.
 The keys are valid property names for declaring a type instance.
 The values are either a name of a type or an inline type declaration.

 The properties declaration can specify whether a property is required or optional.
-Alternatively, a trailing question mark (`?`) in the key name MAY be used to indicate that said property is optional.
+Alternatively, a trailing question mark (`?`) in the key name MAY be used to indicate that a property is optional.

 | Facet  | Description |
 |:----------|:----------|